Mcclaib4/WWUAdvancedPaleo/Morphometrics.md

 ![Osteo8](https://github.com/Mcclaib4/Osteostracans/blob/master/osteostracans/Boreaspis_ceratops.png)
 ![Osteo29](https://github.com/Mcclaib4/Osteostracans/blob/master/osteostracans/Zychiaspis_siemiradzkii.png)

 The rostral extension of *Boreaspis ceratops* is prolonged with near parallel lateral margins where as *Zychiaspis siemiradzkii* has no rostral extension.
-The Posterolateral margin of the shield of both specimens are relatively equal in length however the curvature direction  is quite different. *Boreaspis ceratops* has no curve, while *Zychiaspis siemiradzkii* has a medial curve.
+The posterolateral margin of the shield of both specimens are relatively equal in length however the curvature direction  is quite different. *Boreaspis ceratops* has no curve, while *Zychiaspis siemiradzkii* has a medial curve.
 In *Boreaspis ceratops*, lateral fields extend onto the abdominal division posterior to the pectoral sinus and the pectoral sinus is anterior in relation to the level of orbits.
 In *Zychiaspis siemiradzkii*, lateral fields' extend to cornua and the pectoral sinus is posterior in relation to the level of orbits.
-PC1 describes **?**
+PC1 seems to describe the length of the rostral extensions.

 5.  **According to the plot, which two specimens are least similar in terms of PC 2?**
 *Belonaspis puella* & *Benneviaspis anglica* are least similar in terms of PC2.